 - Regional groups started focusing on local support not only around CML/GIST patients, but much beyond.
 Bangalore has been working with a local hospice regularly since 2005.
 The Mumbai team has worked closely with other cancer patients at Tata Memorial hospital.
 There have been teams which have worked on spreading knowledge around cancer awareness and how tobacco and gutka products contribute to it.

 - In 2006, we had a patient meet at Delhi.
 By now the number of patients in the country had increased to over 5000.

 - Having done two nationwide patients connect meetings without a bank account, we realized this was just not the most efficient way of working.
 It impacted our cash management.
-In 2007, we finally registered as a NGO “Friends Of Max”.
+In 2007, we finally registered as an NGO “Friends Of Max”.
 We can now accept cash, cheque and any other forms of donation.
-Also we are now recognized as a NGO who work with cancer care.
+Also, we are now recognized as an NGO who work with cancer care.